informedcitizenry/6502.Net/README.md

             .code
 ```
 Macros and segments must be defined before they can be invoked.
-## Conditional Assembly
+## Flow Control
-In cases where you want to control the flow of assembly based on certain conditions (environmental or target architecture), 6502.Net provides certain directives to handle this.
+In cases where you want to control the flow of assembly, either based on certain conditions (environmental or target architecture) or in certain iterations, 6502.Net provides certain directives to handle this.
+### Conditional Assembly
+Conditional assembly is available using the `.if` and related directive.
 Conditions can be nested, but expressions will be evaluated on first pass only.
 ```
     lda #$41
-    .ifdef APPLE2
+    .ifdef APPLE2   ; is the symbol APPLE2 defined?
     jsr $fbfd
     .else
     jsr $ffd2
     .endif
 ```
 **Caution:** Be careful not to use the `.end` directive inside a conditional block, otherwise the `.endif` closure will never be reached, and the assembler will report an error.
-## Repetitions
+### Basic Repetitions
 On occasions where certain instructions will be repeatedly assembled, it is convenient to repeat their output in a loop.
 For instance, if you want to pad a series of `nop` instructions.
 The `.repeat` directive does just that.

 ```